arthurb123/WebClash/README.md

   - Create a unique combat experience through "actions", which also feature<br>
     projectile support.
 * Chat with commands<br>
-  - Converse with other players and execute player and/or admin commands with ease.
+  - Converse with other players and execute player and/or admin commands.
 * Party system<br>
   - Have the ability to group up with other players, which rewards the party members<br>
     with adjustable boons.